 To enable file drag and drop and capture the drag and drop events, set the Drag and Drop policy to Enabled in Citrix Studio.

-Web browsing activities

-You can log user activities on supported browsers and tag the events in the recording.
+Web browsing activities Session Recording can detect user activities on supported browsers and tag the events in the recording.
 The browser name, URL, and page title are logged.
 For an example, see the following screen capture.